yohannes2025/project-3-battleships/README.md

 ![play game board screenshot](screenshot.png)

+## Key Features
+1. Strategic Placement: Players must carefully position their ships to maximize defense while minimizing predictability.
+2. Deductive Reasoning: Every missed or successful shot brings new information, challenging players to think critically and outwit their opponent.
+3. Simple Yet Engaging: The rules are straightforward, but the gameplay offers endless strategic depth and replayability.

 ### Accessibility
 - Keyboard-only interaction ensures the game is accessible for users with visual impairments when paired with screen readers.
 - Clear and concise text-based instructions.